gambardellawill/econindex/README.md

 # econindex

-Command-line tool for querying economic indices
+This is a command line tool for querying time series data for economic indices using the Brazilian Central Bank's (BCB) SOAP open-data webservice.

----

-This is a command-line tool made in Python meant to be used as a toy application, mostly for fun but also for a little profit.
+It was meant to be an exercise in using Python for consuming a SOAP webservice.